jeff-kilbride/node-npm-alpine/README.md

     FROM jkilbride/node-npm-alpine

 ---
-As an update, I have also now added a simple `.profile` to the `/root` directory for times when I need to login to the container and look around.
-(I was getting tired of typing `alias ll="ls -lFa"` every time I needed to login...)
-To use it, type `. /root/.profile` at the command prompt.
+I have customized the shell by adding `aliases.sh` to the `/etc/profile.d` directory and enabling the `color_prompt.sh` file.
 Be aware that I prefer `vi` keybindings.
-If you prefer the default `emacs` keybindings, simply type `set -o emacs` at the prompt.
+If you prefer the default `emacs` keybindings, type `set -o emacs` at the command prompt.

 ## Maintainer